-These pools are full of minerals that have naturally healing properties.
+These pools are full of minerals that have natural healing properties.

-While the Blue Lagoon is the most popular Geothermal pools in Iceland, it is also the most expensive and crowded.
+While the Blue Lagoon is the most popular Geothermal pool in Iceland, it is also the most expensive and crowded.

 We prefer going to The Secret Lagoon which is more remote and authentic.